 The North American Lake Management Society (NALMS) is a non-profit that has been working for lakes, reservoirs, and watersheds since 1980 … and we’ve been able to do so based solely on the loyalty and support of our members (both organizational and individual), volunteers, and staff.

 Philip Forsberg started with NALMS as an intern in 1997 and has since held several positions at NALMS and performed many disparate tasks from graphic design to accounting to grant management to conference planning.
 Philip earned a BS in Natural Resources and Environmental Management from Ball State University and an MS in Urban and Regional Planning from the University of Wisconsin.
-As Director of Programs and Operations, he oversees the day-to-day operation of the NALMS office as well as the overall management of NALMS’ program activities.
+As Executive Director, he oversees the day-to-day operation of the NALMS office as well as the overall management of NALMS’ program activities.

 Alyssa Anderson started at NALMS in September 2016 as the Director of Marketing and Membership.
 She graduated from the University of Wisconsin-Stout in 2011 with a BS in Professional Communication and has previous experience in the non-profit sector.
 As Director of Development and Marketing, Alyssa oversees NALMS’ marketing and membership activities, as well as provides support for conferences, publications, and programs.
 Interested in becoming a NALMS member?
 Alyssa can help!